-Looker provides two-factor authentication as an additional layer of security to protect data accessible via Looker.
-With two-factor authentication enabled, every user must authenticate using a one-time code generated by their mobile device when logging in.
+Looker provides two-factor authentication (2FA) as an additional layer of security to protect data that is accessible through Looker.
+With 2FA enabled, every user who logs in must authenticate with a one-time code generated by their mobile device.
+There is no option to enable 2FA for a subset of users.

 Two-factor authentication does not affect Looker API use.

-Below is the high-level workflow for setting up and using two-factor authentication.
-Please note the Time Synchronization Requirements, which are required for correct operation of two-factor authentication.
+Following is the high-level workflow for setting up and using 2FA.
+Please note the time synchronization requirements, which are required for correct operation of 2FA.

 Individual users install the Google Authenticator iPhone app or Android app on their mobile devices.

-On subsequent logins to Looker, users will need to enter an authentication key after submitting their username and password.
+On subsequent logins to Looker, the user will need to enter an authentication key after submitting their username and password.

 If a user enables the This is a trusted computer option, the key authenticates the login browser for a 30-day window.
 During this window the user can log in with username and password alone.
 Every 30 days Looker requires each user to re-authenticate the browser with Google Authenticator.

-Google Authenticator produces time-based tokens, which requires time synchronization between the Looker server and each mobile device in order for the tokens to work.
+Google Authenticator produces time-based tokens, which require time synchronization between the Looker server and each mobile device in order for the tokens to work.
+If the Looker server and a mobile device are not synchronized, this can cause the mobile device user to be unable to authenticate with 2FA.
 To synchronize time sources:

 - Set mobile devices for automatic time synchronization with the network.